Inhale deeply through your nose, filling your lungs completely.

 Best for centering yourself and calming down.
 This can be done at any time, day or night.

 Sit with good posture or lie down flat on your back.
-Inhale deeply through your nose.
+Take a inhale deeply through your nose.
 Allow your diaphragm to pull downwards, which will allow more air into your lungs.
 As your diaphragm moves downwards, it will feel like the air is filling your stomach and that your rib cage is expanding outwards (not upwards).

 Best for strenuous activities or when you need to focus on a specific task.

-Best for deep relaxation, calming before sleep, and stablizing mental health.
-Do not do before you need to be sharp and alert, since this breathing pattern slows down your bodily functions.
+Best for deep relaxation, calming before sleep and stabilizing mental health.
+Do not do this before you need to be sharp and alert, since this breathing pattern slows down your bodily functions.

 Get your body into a comfortable position, be it sitting or lying down.
 If you wish to place your hand on your stomach as a focal point, you can do that.
 Inhale through your nose for the count of 4.
 Hold it while you slowly count to 7 in your head.
 Exhale through your mouth for eight counts.